maxmind/libmaxminddb/doc/libmaxminddb.md

 The specific output format may change in future releases, so you should not rely on the specific formatting produced by this function.
 It is intended to be used to show data to users in a readable way and for debugging purposes.

+The return value of the function is a status code as defined above.

 ## `MMDB_read_node()`